-- 3.7.5 Solar Heat Gain Coefficient The rater shall determine the solar heat gain coefficient of the skylights. - 3.7.6 Tilt The rater shall calculate the tilt of each of the skylights. - 3.7.7 U-factor The rater shall determine the skylight U-factors. - 3.8 Air Leakage - 3.8.1 Conditioned Volume of the Space of the Home The rater shall calculate the conditioned volume space of the home. - 3.8.2 Performance Testing To receive credit for air tightness, the home must undergo a performance test such as a blower door test. - 3.8.3 Estimating Air Leakage If performance equipment, such as a blower door, is not used in the rating, the rater shall use the default value contained in Chapter 3 Section 5.e. of the National Home Energy Rating Standard. - 3.9 Heating and Cooling - 3.9.1 Fuel Type The rater shall determine the energy source for the heating and air conditioning systems. - 3.9.2 Types of Heating and Cooling Equipment The rater shall identify the types of heating and/or cooling equipment. - 3.9.3 Control System - 3.9.3.1 The rater shall identify the control system (thermostat) for the heating and cooling systems. - 3.9.3.2 The rater shall determine if programmable thermostats are present. - 3.9.4 Efficiency of Systems The rater shall determine the efficiency of the heating and cooling equipment. - 3.9.5 Location The rater shall determine the location of the heating and cooling equipment. - 3.9.6 Distribution System - 3.9.6.1 Type The rater shall identify the type of distribution system. - 3.9.6.2 Location of Distribution System The rater shall determine the location of the distribution system. - 3.9.6.3 Duct Air Leakage - 3.9.6.3.1 To receive credit for the tightness of the ducts, a performance test must be performed in accordance with ASHREA Standard 152-04.
+- 3.7.1 Area The rater measures the area of the skylights. - 3.7.2 Construction Type The rater determines the framing and glazing characteristics of the skylights. - 3.7.3 Orientation The rater determines the orientation of the skylights. - 3.7.4 Shading The rater determines the shading of the skylights. - 3.7.5 Solar Heat Gain Coefficient The rater determines the solar heat gain coefficient of the skylights. - 3.7.6 Tilt The rater calculates the tilt of each of the skylights. - 3.7.7 U-factor The rater determines the skylight U-factors.

+3.8 Air Leakage

+- 3.8.1 Conditioned Volume of the Space of the Home The rater calculates the conditioned volume of the home. - 3.8.2 Performance Testing The home must undergo a performance test such as a blower door test.

+3.9 Heating and Cooling

+- 3.9.1 Fuel Type The rater determines the energy source for the heating and air conditioning systems. - 3.9.2 Types of Heating and Cooling Equipment The rater Identifies the types of heating and/or cooling equipment. - 3.9.3 Control System - 3.9.3.1 The rater identifies the control system (thermostat) for the heating and cooling systems. - 3.9.3.2 The rater determines if programmable thermostats are present. - 3.9.3 Efficiency of Systems The rater determines the efficiency of the heating and cooling equipment. - 3.9.4 Location The rater determines the location of the heating and cooling equipment. - 3.9.5 Distribution System - 3.9.5.1 Type The rater determines the type of distribution system. - 3.9.5.2 Location of Distribution System The rater determines the location of the distribution system. - 3.9.5.3 Duct Air Leakage - 3.9.5.3.1 A performance test must be performed in accordance with with Chapter 8 of the RESNET

-- 3.9.6.3.2 If performance equipment is not used, the rater must consider the location and characteristics of the distribution system and select a standard default value from Table 6 of Chapter 3 of the National Home Energy Rating Standards. - 3.9.6.4 Insulation The rater shall determine the value of the insulation of the distribution system. - 3.10 Hot Water Heating - 3.10.1 Fuel Type The rater shall determine the energy source for the water heating system. - 3.10.2 Location The rater shall determine the location of the water heater. - 3.10.3 Water Heater Type The rater shall determine the type and energy source of the water heater. - 3.10.4 Efficiency of Water Heating Appliance The rater shall determine the energy factor or seasonal efficiency of the water heater. - 3.10.5 Extra Tank Insulation The rater shall determine the presence and insulation value of any extra insulation extra wrap. - 3.11 Solar Water System (if present) - 3.11.1 Solar Collector Type The rater shall identify the type of solar water heating collector. - 3.11.2 Solar Collector Details The rater shall determine the area, orientation, and tilt of collector. - 3.11.3 Efficiency of System The rater shall determine the efficiency of the solar water heating system. - 3.11.4 Water Storage Tank Size and Location The rater shall determine the capacity of the storage tank and its location. - 3.11.5 Extra Tank Insulation The rater shall determine the presence and insulation value of any extra insulation wrap. - 3.11.6 Water Pipe Insulation The rater shall determine the presence and insulation value of any water pipe insulation. - 3.12 Passive Solar System (if system is present) - 3.12.1 Direct Gain System The rater shall identify the type of passive solar system type and identify the solar orientation and aperture area.
+Mortgage Industry National Home Energy Rating Standards.

+3.9.5.4 Insulation - The rater determines the value of the insulation of the distribution system.

+3.10 Hot Water Heating

+- 3.10.1 Fuel Type The rater determines the energy source for the water heating system. - 3.10.2 Location The rater determines the location of the water heater.

+3.10.3 Water Heater Type - The rater determines the type and energy source of the water heater.
+3.10.4 Efficiency of Water Heating Appliance - The rater determines the energy factor of the water heater.
+3.10.5 Extra Tank Insulation - The rater determines the presence and insulation value of any extra insulation wrap.
+3.10.6 Water Pipe Insulation - The rater determines the presence and insulation value of any water pipe insulation.

+3.11 Solar Water System (if present)

+3.11.1 Solar Collector Type - The rater determines the type of solar water heating collector.

+- 3.11.2 Solar Collector Details The rater determines the area, orientation, and tilt of collector. - 3.11.3 Efficiency of System The rater determines the efficiency of the solar water heating system. - 3.11.4 Water Storage Tank Size and Location The rater determines the capacity of the storage tank and its location. - 3.11.5 Extra Tank Insulation The rater determines the presence and insulation value of any extra insulation wrap. - 3.11.6 Water Pipe Insulation The rater determines the presence and insulation value of any water pipe insulation.

+3.12 Passive Solar System (if system is present)